 at Wayne Medical Center offers a wide range of services to both inpatients

-are licensed professionals who evaluate and treat patients with breathing disorders.
+and outpatients with breathing disorders.

 The Respiratory Care Department

 provides qualified service to inpatients 24 hours a day, seven days a week.